-Figure 1: The future SGS Ambassadors at the training in Kenya, trying out the solar experiments they have built by themselves The first eight months of this year have been marked by the international World Scout Jamboree in South Korea, the first Regional Scouts Go Solar (SGS) Training in Kenya and many, many other events and solar activities all over the world.
-In this newsletter, we would like to give an overview of these activities, knowing that there are many more.
-We would also like to separately mention the activities of the SGS Ambassadors trained at the International Scout Centre in Kandersteg (Switzerland) in 2022.
+Figure 1: The future SGS Ambassadors at the training in Bolivia, trying out the solar experiments they have built by themselves

+In the year 2023, there have been several different highlights within the project Scouts go Solar.
+Among them the SGS stand at the international World Scout Jamboree in South Korea, the first Regional Scouts Go Solar Training in Kenya in March and the second one in Bolivia, in November.
+But also many, many other events and solar activities all over the world.
+We can only give an overview, knowing that there are many more.
+Apart from that, we would also like to separately mention the activities of the SGS Ambassadors trained at the International Scout Centre in Kandersteg (Switzerland) in 2022.
 As their final meeting, where they presented the progress of their projects, took place in 2023, it is now that we can show the great work they have done.
-Also, the new SGS Ambassadors trained in Kenya in March 2023 have been very active already, implementing many different activities in their countries.
 Nevertheless, this Newsletter is not only about SGS Ambassadors but also about showing the amazing solar activities that other scouts do all over the world.
 Thank you very, very much for your work!

+FUTURE EVENTS

+Beginning of May 2024

+dors.

-FUTURE EVENTS 8th - 12th of November 2023 Regional Scouts Go Solar training in Bolivia: The second regional training for Scouts Go Solar Ambassadors will take place near Cochabamba, Bolivia.
-There, scout leaders from different countries of Latin America will be trained.
-20th - 22nd of October 2023 66th edition of JOTA / JOTI Scouts Go Solar will be part of this worldwide Scouts Go Solar will be part of this worldwide Scout Jamboree on the Air / on the Internet.
+Regional Scouts Go Solar training in Thailand: The third regional training for Scouts Go Solar Ambassadors will take place in Thailand.
+There, scout leaders from different countries of the Asia-Pacific region will be trained to become SGS Ambassa- 18th - 20th of October 2024 67th edition of JOTA / JOTI Scouts Go Solar will be part of this worldwide Scout Jamboree on the Air / on the Internet.

-A collaboration between the World Organization of the Scouts Movement and Solafrica SOLAR PROJECTS OF THE SCOUTS GO Solar Ambassadors trained in 2022 in Kandersteg, Switzerland Greece: Only a few weeks after finishing the onsite solar training in Switzerland, Athina Tsekoura, the new SGS Ambassador for Greece, went to the Explorers Jamboree in Roumeli, close to Athens.
+A collaboration between the World Organization of the Scouts Movement and Solafrica SOLAR PROJECTS OF THE SCOUTS GO Solar Ambassadors trained in 2022 in Kandersteg, Switzerland Greece: Only a few weeks after finishing the on-site solar training in Switzerland, Athina Tsekoura, the new SGS Ambassador for Greece, went to the Explorers Jamboree in Roumeli, close to Athens.
 In almost no time she had gathered workshop material, planned activities and trained her colleagues from the Environmental Group.
 During the four-day camp, they did 40 workshops for about 800 explorers and 350 adult leaders.
-One of these activities was about "How can we be independent of electrical energy during our explorations in nature?", a question that becomes increasingly important, as many people rely on a varietv of electronic gadgets.
+One of these activities was about "How can we be independent of electrical energy during our explorations in nature?", a question that becomes increasingly important, as many people rely on a variety of electronic gadgets.
 Due to the rapidly changing weather, the team had to be very flexible.
 They made use of the sunrays as soon as the clouds opened up a little, or switched to "rainy day"-activities if they did not.
 Nevertheless, the explorers and the adult leaders had a lot of fun.
 During a later Earth Tribe activity, many explorers approached the SGS stand and shared their enthusiastic memories of last summer's workshops at the Jamboree.